What Job Should I Have? How to Choose a Career

 You can find a job that aligns with one of your interests.
 When your job involves your passions or aligns with your values, you may feel more motivated on a daily basis.

-Think about activities you enjoy outside of work and what it is about those activities that give you energy.
+Think about activities you enjoy outside of work and what it is about those activities that gives you energy.
 For example, a job involving logic and critical thinking may be a good option if you enjoy playing chess.
 If you enjoy volunteering at an animal shelter, finding a job involving empathy and collaboration may be a strong fit.

 Below, we've gathered some examples of careers based on popular interests.